(Updated 10 May 2021).

 - 🤸🏼♀️ Gyms are open with a capacity of 30%

 👉🏽 So what does this means for us?

-☀ The sun is shining in Jávea, with temperatures around 18 degrees Celsius and we are going on a lot of beautiful hikes and walks by the beach.
+☀ The sun is shining in Jávea, with temperatures becoming warmer and warmer as we are enjoying the best months of the year: May & June!
+So expect around 20-23 degrees celsius, lots of beautiful hikes and walks by the beach.

 🏠 Then obviously we can all be together when we hang out inside the house, with no mask nor restrictions (after all we’ve all been tested before getting here!).